Here are our key tips for how to get the lowest fares and best value when travelling to ski resorts by train.

 You can already book ski holidays by train with the Eurostar Ski Train, Eurostar + TGV, Eurostar + Corail Lunea and Eurostar + City Night Line from some tour operators - to view these visit our ski holidays by train section.

 Tip 2: Rail-inclusive ski packages can be very good value

 Tour-operator packages that include rail travel at preferential rates and transfers from stations to resorts are very good value.
 Some of the bigger tour operators like Inghams and Crystal have access to allocations of seats at fixed prices - and they charge the same for train travel as for flying.
-For low-season dates and for late-bookings these are particularly good value compared to independent booking.

 More and more ski tour operators are offering train travel too, often at preferential rates.
 You can view these on our packages section.